openipcamera/openipc-firmware/README.md

 This process only works for Wyze V2.
 There are no flashing LED or sound effects from V1.

+1. Download and install [Etcher](https://etcher.io) or [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/)

+2. Write the openipc-v2_0.2.5.img to your SDcard

-1. Set up Wifi in the SD card config folder wpa_supplicant.conf
+3. Set up Wifi in the SD card config folder wpa_supplicant.conf

-2. Power off your camera, insert the SD card
+4. Power off your camera, insert the SD card

-3. Hold the setup button, plug in your USB cable, keep holding the setup button for 3-6 seconds
+5. Hold the setup button, plug in your USB cable, keep holding the setup button for 3-6 seconds

-4. Once the light is solid blue, release the button and wait for 3-4 minutes.
+6. Once the light is solid blue, release the button and wait for 3-4 minutes.
 The camera will reboot and change light status during this time.

-5. The camera will appear on your network with a mac address similar to this: C8:02:8F:10:03:FA
+7. The camera will appear on your network with a mac address similar to this: C8:02:8F:10:03:FA

-6. Username: dafang Password: ismart12
+8. Username: dafang Password: ismart12

 ### Known Issues: ###